-National and International Days on August 19
+National & International Days on August 19

 International Bow Day was created in 2017 by Claire’s, the American accessories retailer, to spotlight the enduring role of bows in fashion.
 Once a staple of men’s attire in the 18th century, bows transitioned into women’s fashion, adorning hairstyles, dresses, and accessories in fabrics ranging from silk to velvet.
 Their placement—whether at the collar, waist, or in the hair—has shifted with trends, yet the bow remains a recognizable symbol of elegance and playfulness in style.